3200 Ocean Blvd as of September 2018:

 - Although it is a problem common to corner lots in Newport Beach, despite the Ocean Blvd address, the “front” of this home — both existing and proposed — is actually along Larkspur, which per the City codes is regarded as a “side,” requiring (as seen in the setback diagram above) only a 4 foot setback from the sidewalk.

 - This allows the “front” of this home to be built without the normal front yard, breaking the line of home fronts on the rest of Larkspur and for those coming down Larkspur toward Ocean intruding into the public views of the sea — and at the corner where the preservation of the views would be most valuable.

-- Thankfully, most of the proposed building would no be quite as close to Larkspur as the code allows, but much of it (including in the area most critical to public views) is close.
+- Thankfully, most of the proposed building would no be quite as close to Larkspur as the code allows, but much of it (including in the area near Ocean, most critical to public views) is close.

 - Since permanently changing setbacks would require a Council-approved amendment to the setback maps in the Zoning Code, it could be argued the Planning Commission didn’t technically change the setbacks, but only allowed the proposed building to encroach into the required 10 foot rear setback.
 If the setbacks didn’t change, then neither did the buildable area, and the ratio of the proposed above-ground floor area (5,216 sf) to the unchanged original buildable area (2,823 sf) becomes 1.85 — even farther above the maximum code-allowed FAL of 1.5.

 - The approval of this oversized home sets a worrisome precedent for other homeowners who might similarly seek to maximize the value of their property by obtaining approval to build an oversized home with reduced setbacks and a larger-than-allowed Floor Area Limit on lots, like this, with nothing particularly unusual about them.